top of page

 Independent, theatrical, down-to-earth and somewhat nomadic, Lourdes has devoted her work to promoting human rights and dignity around the globe.
 In 1996, Pérez was invited to Chiapas by the Zapatista movement as part of an international delegation.
 Pérez presented her music in the indigenous communities of Oventic and the Lacandona jungle.
 In 1997, Pérez co-founded the organization OCTAAV (Organization of Concerned Texas Artists and Activists for Vieques), participating in events in Texas and on the island of Vieques as part of the (eventually successful) international effort to remove the United States Navy from the island.
 In those years, a song that Pérez wrote, “Sierra Blanca,” was used as part of a successful grassroots campaign against turning a low-income Mexican American community on the Texas-Mexico border into nuclear waste dumping grounds.

 Lourdes' solo album, “Este Filo" is dedicated to Carmen Jiménez "Doña Titin," wife of Rafael Cancel Miranda and a heroine of the struggle for the dignity and sovereignty of Puerto Rico.
-Her concert at a Palestinian refugee camp in Bethlehem in 2002 prompted her Spanish translation of the beloved Arabic song by Ahmad Kaboor/Tawfeeq Zayad, "Unadeekum (Te llamo).
+Her trip to Palestine in 2002 prompted her Spanish translation of the beloved Arabic song by Ahmad Kaboor/Tawfeeq Zayad, "Unadeekum (Te llamo).
 The song was first released as a single, then on her CD, Este Filo.
 She had the honor of recording the song with Lebanese singer, May Nasr and the beloved writer of the song, Ahmad Kaboor.
 In 2011 Pérez and Nasr, performed a duet concert at the historic Castillo de Gibralfaro in Málaga, Spain.
 Their beautiful collaboration continued and they released a full-length album, Written in Water (in Spanish and Arabic) in 2016.
 One of the songs on the album, “The Road” (lyrics: Lana Aoude/ music: Lou M. Salloum) was #4 on the Top 20 Alternative/Indie Arabic Songs of 2016.
 (KZSU Stanford, hosted by Dr. Ramzi Salti) and the full review of the CD called it “a masterpiece…you can't help but be moved by this CD even if you don't speak either language.”

 Pérez is frequently asked to write or improvise tributes to other artists, human rights leaders and elders, such as Chicana scholar Gloria Anzaldúa, Puerto Rican nationalist centenarian Isabel Rosado and disappeared Mayan resistance leader Efraín Bámaca Velásquez ("Comandante Everardo").
 Pérez recently provided contextual information on Puerto Rican poetry for U.S. Supreme Court Justice Sonia Sotomayor's memoir, My Beloved World (2013).